cmusatyalab/elijah-openstack/README.md

 It will install cloudlet library and apply patches for the cloudlet extension.
 This patch **does not change any existing source code**, but designed to be purely pluggable extension, so you can revert back to original state by reversing the installation steps.
+We instantiate our feature by specifying custom compute\_manager (and scheduler\_manager for cloudlet-discovery).

 1. Install libraries for the fabric script.

 	> $ sudo apt-get install git openssh-server fabric

-2. Run this installation script at control node.
-It will install cloudlet extension at localhost for contolling and computing.
+2. Installation at a control node
+  - Cloudlet provisioning (Rapid VM provisoning)
+	> $ sudo fab localhost provisioning_control

+  - Cloudlet discovery (under development.
+See at [elijah-discovery](https://github.com/cmusatyalab/elijah-discovery-basic))
-		> $ fab localhost install_control
+  	> $ sudo fab localhost discovery_control

-3. Install cloudlet extension at every compute node.
-If your OpenStack is single-machine all-in-one node, __you don't need this step__ since *install_control* does already apply all patches on local machine.
+3. Installation at compute nodes:
+   For Cloudlet provisioning, you need to install Cloudlet extension at every compute node.

-   You first need to specify IP addresses of your OpenStack machine at the installation script, **fabric.py** file.
+   Change IP addresses of your OpenStack machine at the **fabric.py** file.

 		> (At fabric.py file)
 		> compute_nodes = [
-		> 		('ssh_username', 'ip address or domain name of node')
+		> 		# ('ssh-account@domain name of compute node')
-		> 		('krha', 'sleep.elijah.cs.cmu.edu')
+		> 		('krha@sleet.elijah.cs.cmu.edu')
 		> 		..
 		> 		]

    Then, run the script.

-		> $ fab remote install_compute
+		> $ fab remote provisioning_compute

 How to use